oicr-gsi/djerba/doc/how_djerba_works.md

 **Table 2**: Modes of the `djerba.py` command-line script

 See the [user guide](user_guide_FIXME) for command-line syntax and options.

+The user guide also details more specialized [command-line scripts](link_FIXME) used for report production.

 ## Modular Components